Zenoleader/MGS-Bot/Documentation/interactions/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 # **UPDATES**

-New meme command that pulls memes from reddit!
-This command does require node-fetch, so make sure you have it!
-Enjoy the command as this going to be part of the MGS v.3.0.0 Bot upate!
+New economy commands are now availible!
+We aren't done adding them, so expect more updates!
+This is part of the MGS v3.0.0 update!

 **⚠️CUSTOM COMMANDS ARE NOT FOR THE BOT.
 THEY ARE FOR YOUR PERSONAL USE.
 REFER TO [EXTRA CODES](#Extra-Codes) TO LEARN HOW TO USE THEM.⚠️**